 - Turbo lag (C210 only)

 - Correct EGT behavior

 - Perfectly matching power output (BHP) at every regime/setting

 - Spark plugs fouling

 - Interchangeable spark plugs between default and fine-wire

 - Cylinders compression

-- Cylinders cracking and seizure caused by improper engine management, such running at high rpms when the CHT is still too low
+- Cylinders cracking and seizure caused by improper engine management, such as running at high RPMs when the CHT is still too low

 - Propeller movements at low speed caused by the cylinders compression